Intervention/docs/image/v4/basics/error-handling.md

 #### FilesystemException

-This extension is thrown when something went wrong in the filesystem.
+This exception is thrown when something went wrong in the filesystem.
 This can have various causes.
 For example, a file cannot be read because it does not exist or there are no permissions to do so.
 Or a directory cannot be written to because it does not exist.